rsa015/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - chmod --reference=some_file another file
 - set permission to dir only: chmod -R a+X ./
 - create dir and set permission: mkdir -m 751 -p ./dir
+- change group: chgrp
+- change owner and group of all file: chown owner:group *
+- change owner if only: chown --from=current user new user filename
+- change ownership of symbolic link: chown -h